thalespaiva/pickyfix/README.md

 * `data/counters/counters_level5.csv`

+This data file is used in Figure 2.

 ### Steps to reproduce

 Let us compile and run the experiment and check that the reproduced data is indeed equal to our data file.